scollier/Summit2014OSEonOSPViaHeat/scott/10-Extending-the-OpenShift-Environment.md

 ## 10.1 Create the node environment file
 A separate heat template to launch a single node host is provided.
 A heat environment file will be used to simplify the heat deployment.

-Create the _~/node-environment.yaml_ file and copy the following contents into it.
+Review the _~/node2-environment.yaml_ file and and notice the placeholder text included.
 This environment file instructs *heat* on which SSH key to use, domain, floating IP, and several other items.
 Please take a minute to read through this and get a good handle on what we are passing to *heat*.

-Create the file:
+Review the file:

-    vim ~/node-environment.yaml
+    view ~/node2-environment.yaml

-With contents:
+The default contents will be:

     parameters:
       key_name: adminkp